MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 - “Does this account have enough funds to cover the transaction?”
 - “Is this transaction valid in the context of this smart contract?”, etc.

 If blockchains received information from external sources (i.e. from the real world), determinism would be impossible to achieve, preventing nodes from agreeing on the validity of changes to the blockchain’s state.
-Take for example a smart contract that executes a transaction based on the current ETH-USD exchange rate obtained from a traditional price API.
+Take for example a smart contract that executes a transaction based on the current NEPH-USD exchange rate obtained from a traditional price API.
 This figure is likely to change frequently (not to mention that the API could get deprecated or hacked), meaning nodes executing the same contract code would arrive at different results.

-For a public blockchain like Ethereum, with thousands of nodes around the world processing transactions, determinism is critical.
+For a public blockchain like Nephele, with thousands of nodes around the world processing transactions, determinism is critical.
 With no central authority serving as a source of truth, nodes need mechanisms for arriving at the same state after applying the same transactions.
-A case whereby node A executes a smart contract’s code and gets "3" as a result, while node B gets "7" after running the same transaction would cause consensus to break down and eliminate Ethereum’s value as a decentralized computing platform.
+A case whereby node A executes a smart contract’s code and gets "3" as a result, while node B gets "7" after running the same transaction would cause consensus to break down and eliminate Nephele’s value as a decentralized computing platform.

 This scenario also highlights the problem with designing blockchains to pull information from external sources.
 Oracles, however, solve this problem by taking information from off-chain sources and storing it on the blockchain for smart contracts to consume.
-Since information stored on-chain is unalterable and publicly available, Ethereum nodes can safely use the oracle imported off-chain data to compute state changes without breaking consensus.
+Since information stored on-chain is unalterable and publicly available, Nephele nodes can safely use the oracle imported off-chain data to compute state changes without breaking consensus.

 To do this, an oracle is typically made up of a smart contract running on-chain and some off-chain components.
 The on-chain contract receives requests for data from other smart contracts, which it passes to the off-chain component (called an oracle node).
 This oracle node can query data sources—using application programming interfaces (APIs), for example—and send transactions to store the requested data in the smart contract's storage.